HusseinHroub/CDKValBot/README.md

 # Welcome to Val CDK Java project!

-The purpose of this project is to track Val player stats for huge scale
+The purpose of this project is to track Val player stats for huge scale with Discord integration

 This is meant to be executed in an AWS account using CDK